 There are plenty of tutorials showing how to enable Pinterest rich pins on WordPress with the Yoast plugin.
-Learn how to do the same thing with SEOPress in this quick tutorial.
+Learn how to do the same thing with SEOPress (my favorite SEO plugin for WordPress) in this quick tutorial.

 The process for enabling rich pins with SEOPress is very simple – in fact, you'll probably be set to apply for rich pins as soon as you install the plugin!
 I didn't know that before trying it myself, seeing as I couldn't find any tutorials online… which is why I made this one!

 How to enable rich pins on WordPress

 The gist of all the “Yoast” tutorials I saw was that all you really needed in order to validate and apply for rich pins was to enable Open Graph data (OG data).

 I suspected this could be done using most if not any SEO plugins, and so I poked around SEOPress to see if I could do this there.

 How to set up rich pins with the SEOPress plugin

 I found the OG data option in SEOPress by navigating here in my WordPress dashboard:

 Dashboard > SEO > Social Networks > Facebook (Open Graph)

 Once there, I realized the OG data box was already checked by default when the plugin is installed, so I didn't actually have to do anything else with SEOpress!
 (If you're trying to do this you should still check to make sure this option is enabled).